15. Tang Yau Hoong

 Using the bare minimum to communicate his message, Bar's distinctive work has gained him international recognition and work from leading companies including Vodafone, Coca Cola and the BBC.

 It's Batman versus Penguin in this brilliant print by graphic designer Simon C. Page.
-Part of his Cut-Out series (click each pixellated image to see the real thing), Page cleverly depicts both characters using negative space.
+Part of his Cut-Out series, Page cleverly depicts both characters using negative space.
 The bald head and long pointy nose are instantly identifiable as Danny Devito's Penguin, which in turn, carves out the bold silhouette of Michael Keaton as Batman.

 Japanese poster designer and graphic artist Shigeo Fukuda's optical illusions brought him international renown.
 Much like many of his pieces, this striking black and white print, constructed of minimal, considered lines, is slightly disorientating – a theme that ran through his work up until his death in 2009.